AlfonsoFilho/match-toy/README.md

 [Try it now](https://npm.runkit.com/match-ish), then check out how to [install](#install) and [use](#usage) it.

 #### Interesting but...
-If do you think this looks like an overengineering `switch..case`, let's compare some code then you make your mind.
+If you think this looks like an overengineering `switch..case`, let's compare some code then you make your mind.

 Let's say, hypothetically, we have to create a function that extracts the name and the address of a user from an object then return a string with a human-friendly message.
 A kind of task very common on daily work.